crogeriorl/oci-websrv-ha/README.md

 No more than 5 minutes to get up your web application or web site with high availability, self-healing and load balancing, all them free in the OCI.

+May/11/2022:  Updated project to add auto scaling features, but still limited at 2 instances for always free tier.

 -----------------------------------------------------------------------------------------------------
 OBS: Many security, networking and automation features wasn't implemented in this project due to cloud provider's always free tier constraints, but which should be considered in production environments.